w3f/polkadot-spec/docs/chap-networking.md

 ## -sec-num- Node Identities {#id-node-identities}

-Each Polkadot Host node maintains an ED25519 key pair which is used to identify the node.
-The public key is shared with the rest of the network allowing the nodes to establish secure communication channels.

-Each node must have its own unique ED25519 key pair.
-If two or more nodes use the same key, the network will interpret those nodes as a single node, which will result in unspecified behavior.
-Furthermore, the node’s *PeerId*, as defined in [Definition -def-num-ref-](chap-networking#defn-peer-id), is derived from its public key. *PeerId* is used to identify each node when they are discovered in the course of the discovery mechanism described in [Section -sec-num-ref-](chap-networking#sect-network-bootstrap).
+Like any other distributed system, each Polkadot Host node has a unique global identifier.
+This identifier, called `PeerId`, serves as a singular reference to a particular node within the overall network.
+In Polkadot each node is required to maintain its own pair of ED25519 cryptographic keys from which the `PeerId` [is derived](https://curriculum.pl-launchpad.io/curriculum/libp2p/connections/#peer-identity).

+The Polkadot node’s `PeerId` is structured based on the [libp2p specification](https://docs.libp2p.io/concepts/peer-id/) but does not fully conform to the specification.
+In particular, it does not support [CID](https://github.com/multiformats/cid) and the only supported key type is ED25519.
+The `PeerId` is built by hashing the [encoded public key](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md#keys) with [multihash](https://github.com/multiformats/multihash) and represented as follows:

 ###### Definition -def-num- PeerId {#defn-peer-id}
 :::definition

-The Polkadot node’s PeerId, formally referred to as ${P}_{{{i}{d}}}$, is derived from the ED25519 public key and is structured based on the [libp2p specification](https://docs.libp2p.io/concepts/peer-id/), but does not fully conform to the specification.
-Specifically, it does not support [CID](https://github.com/multiformats/cid) and the only supported key type is ED25519.

 The byte representation of the PeerId is always of the following bytes in this exact order: